Julie Medical Advisor

 Can you get pregnant from pre-cum?

 Yes, it is possible to become pregnant from pre-cum.
-Misformation has led people to believe that pre-cum does not contain any sperm.
+Misinformation has led people to believe that pre-cum does not contain any sperm.
 This is false, and research from the past decade has shown that sperm can be present in pre-cum.

 It only takes one sperm to fertilize an egg, so even if pre-cum has a small amount of sperm in it and it enters the vagina, it could still fertilize an egg and lead to a pregnancy.